adam-phillipps/cloud_powers/README.md

 ## Storage: (S3)
 ## AwsResource: (all types of AWS recourses that should be used by many services)
 ## Helper: (useful shared methods, like one that turns a string into snake_case)

+## Ideas:
+_A global memory, so that all nodes in the brain can communicate_
+  * _use the Synapse package to always send a variable and it's value in a message to the pipe whenever it is set.  consuming nodes can listen for all these variables in a partition id or something like that.  the listening would start from the first time the variable is needed._
+  * _use very few variables and sns topics.  the variables might be able to be fairly complex, like mapping simple objects of tasks and other listening apps could use them to build environments/contexts for tasks etc._